Meredith L. Patterson: Computer science and academic career

-She has integrated her support vector machine datamining library inside of PostgreSQL to provide a "query-by-example" extension to the SQL language, allowing DBAs to quickly and easily form complex datamining requests based on example positive and negative inputs.
 While this work was initially funded by Google's Summer of Code program, Patterson's datamining work now forms the basis of her startup, Osogato, which couples the datamining database with acoustic feature extractors allowing users to create playlists from their own music collections and find new music based on the properties of the music they provide as sample inputs.
 Osogato was launched at SuperHappyDevHouse.

 Prior to founding Osogato, Patterson worked for Mu Security (now Mu Dynamics).
 Before that, she was a PhD student at the University of Iowa.
 She did her undergrad work in linguistics at the University of Houston and received her master's degree in linguistics from the University of Iowa.

 Patterson has contributed to multiple open-source database software projects, including SciTools, Klein, and QBE, and written patches to PostgreSQL.
 Her "Dejector" library integrates with PostgreSQL to implement the SQL injection approach taken in her Black Hat paper.
 Patterson is also credited with contributing to the Summer of Code project Firekeeper, which her husband, Len Sassaman, mentored.

 In 2009 at BlackHat, Dan Kaminsky presented joint work with Patterson and Sassaman, revealing pervasive flaws in the Internet's certificate authority infrastructure.
 Their work revealed that existing web browsers could be fooled into accepting fraudulent X.509 certificates.